-English language learners are students whose home language (main language) is not English or is a version of English that is significantly different from the version used for instruction in Ontario schools.
+English language learners are students whose first language is not English or is a version of English different from that used in Ontario schools.

 The Board provides a variety of services and programs for English language learners (ELLs) to support student achievement and the development of English language proficiency.
-The type of supports provided will depend on the student's level of English language acquisition, and are inclusive and flexible to student well-being and academic needs
+The type of supports provided will depend on many factors, including the level of English language proficiency.
 There are two programs that support English language learners:

 - English as a Second Language (ESL) for students who have had the opportunity to develop age-appropriate literacy skills in their first language. - English Literacy Development (ELD) for students who have had limited opportunities to develop language and literacy skills in any language.
-Students in this program may have had significantly interrupted access to education.
+Students may have had limited access to education.